For a long time, I held a contradictory view of myself: that I was a person who loved writing, but preferred not to write.

 Here I am, though, writing something without any incentive, deadline, or expectation.
 Not overly concerned with whether it’s perfect or even that good.
 And I’m enjoying it!
 Just vibin’.
 So, I guess, I’ve finally managed to overcome it.

 So, what did I do?
-How did I fix that fear?
+How did I fix that fear of writing and imperfection?